ParallelUniverseProgrammer/MovieBot/README.md

 # MovieBot

 An elegant, provider‑agnostic AI assistant for your household media.
 MovieBot connects Plex, Radarr, Sonarr, and TMDb with a modern Discord experience — powered by OpenAI‑compatible models (OpenAI or OpenRouter).
-It’s fast to set up, pleasant to use, and designed for contributors.
+It's fast to set up, pleasant to use, and designed for contributors.

 ## ✨ Highlights

-- Conversational agent with tool calling (50+ tools)
+- Conversational agent with tool calling (90+ tools)
 - Provider‑agnostic LLM routing, configured in `config/config.yaml`
 - Role‑based model selection: `chat`, `smart`, and `worker`
 - Optional reasoning effort per role (minimal / medium / high)
 - Fast setup wizard and a modern, DM‑friendly Discord UX

 Why people like it:
-- Minimal config, sensible defaults, and a “no surprises” setup (your `.env` is never overwritten)
+- Minimal config, sensible defaults, and a "no surprises" setup (your `.env` is never overwritten)
 - Clear separation of concerns (config routing picks the model; agents do the work)
 - Friendly codebase for contributors (typed, testable, and easy to navigate)